Last Updated on 22/02/2019 by Patryk Bandurski

 Service Design

-Get list of resources
+Get the list of resources

 One of the most obvious scenario would be to get all possible resources.
 For given resource we set url with pluralized noun